tensorflow/tensorboard/docs/fairness-indicators.md

 ## Demo

-If you want to test out Fairness Indicators in TensorBoard, you can download sample TensorFlow Model Analysis evaluation results (eval_config, metrics and plots files) and a `demo.py` utility from Google Cloud Platform, [here](https://console.cloud.google.com/storage/browser/tensorboard_plugin_fairness_indicators/).
+If you want to test out Fairness Indicators in TensorBoard, you can download sample TensorFlow Model Analysis evaluation results (eval_config.json, metrics and plots files) and a `demo.py` utility from Google Cloud Platform, [here](https://console.cloud.google.com/storage/browser/tensorboard_plugin_fairness_indicators/) in a directory.
 (Checkout [this](https://cloud.google.com/storage/docs/downloading-objects) documentation to download files from Google Cloud Platform).
 This evaluation data is based on the [Civil Comments dataset](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification), calculated using Tensorflow Model Analysis's [model_eval_lib](https://github.com/tensorflow/model-analysis/blob/master/tensorflow_model_analysis/api/model_eval_lib.py) library.
 It also contains a sample TensorBoard summary data file for reference.
 See the [TensorBoard tutorial](https://github.com/tensorflow/tensorboard/blob/master/README.md) for more information on summary data files.

 The `demo.py` utility writes a TensorBoard summary data file, which will be read by TensorBoard to render the Fairness Indicators dashboard.
 Flags to be used with the `demo.py` utility: